bgamari/ghc-wiki-import/type-functions.md

 In the parser, we put the original type terms specified as parameters in the field `tcdTyPats`.
 For top-level declarations, after checking that the parameters are all plain type variables (possibly with a kind signature), we reset `tcdTyPats` to `Nothing` (this already happens during AST construction). `DataDecls` created during parsing Core are already born with `tcdTyPats` being Nothing.
 (Although, the latter may change.)

+### Representation of associated types

+Adding types declarations to classes is fairly straight forward.
+The `ClassDecl` variant of `TyClDecl` gets a new field `tcdATs`, which contains a list of type declarations - currently, the parser will only allow data type declarations.
+Similarly, `InstDecl` gets a fourth argument, which is a list of type declarations.

 ### Phasing